JaKXz/jakxz.github.io/src/lib/posts/how-to-review-a-pull-request.md

 ## What about general etiquette?

 First, assume positive intent: past you or your colleague are not deliberately trying to lower the quality of the codebase.
+Encourage continuous improvement over perfection.
+Developers need to make progress; overly difficult reviews can discourage future improvements.

 With that in mind, ask these questions from a posture of learning and curiousity.
 Easily applicable one-line suggestions help get the PR shipped sooner so don't be shy about those!

 Finally, pick your battles!
 Remember where you are in your product cycle: first make it work, then make it fast, _then_ make it right.
 Code review should support you and your teammates getting to this - you don't have to ask every question every time.

 ---